pakindessama/Hackathon/ChallengeProject/DiagnoseMe/README.md

 2. Enter your age, location and contact;
 3. Follow the different tests requested with phone and captors;
 4. Get your results.
-If the test results is positive.
-Do not worry an ambulance will come and assist you for further examination.Stay home.
+If the test results are positive, do not worry an ambulance will come and assist you for further examination.Stay home.
-If the test results is nagative see preventions guide.
+If the test results are negative see preventions guide.